Course Offerings - Catalog 2013-14

 A comparative study of the integrative function of animal organ systems, with emphasis on the evolution of physiological processes and physiological responses of organisms to environmental change.
 Prerequisite: BIO 110and BMB 210.

-BIO 350L Physiology Laboratory (1 credit hour)
+BIO 351 Laboratory in Human Physiology (1 credit hour)

 Physiological studies and experimentation in the areas of comparative, human, and exercise physiology to understand the physiology of organ systems, weekly lab.
 BIO 350 or BIO 225 prerequisite or concurrent.